dbirman/neural-concepts/_posts/2021-12-31-neuromorpho.md

 youtubeAspectRatio: 1.0
 ---

 Rendering single neurons in Blender.
-Based off of data from neuromorpho.org sim
+Based off of data from neuromorpho.org